 While that seems like a lot of different steps to get your new space completed, once your contractor gets started, it should only take about a month or less for your basement bathroom to be completed.

-And now, when you start looking into whom you want to hire as your contractor, you have some knowledge of the things that they are going to be doing.
+And now, when you start looking into whom you want to hire as your contractor, you have some knowledge of the things that they are going to be doing when finishing a basement bathroom.
 Even with the knowledge you have, if you have any remaining concerns or questions, do not be afraid to ask your contractor.
 A good contractor should not be afraid to answer your questions.